wpPlugins-io/Press-Elements/readme.txt

 With [Press Elements](https://press-elements.com/) you can combine the simplicity of [Elementor](https://wordpress.org/plugins/elementor/) with the efficiency of the built-in WordPress theme components.

 Our goal is to give you uniquely and efficient experience to express yourself.
-Whether you are a designer seeking to create a breath taking effect, or a developer seeking to replacing the theme-functions with simpler Elementor drag-and-drop widgets, or even an implementor how needs to integrate WordPress plugins into Elementor.
+Whether you are a designer seeking to create a breath taking effect, or a developer seeking to replacing the theme-functions with simpler Elementor drag-and-drop widgets, or even an implementer who needs to integrate WordPress plugins into Elementor.

 The plugin adds powerful Elementor widgets built specifically for WordPress professionals.
 Our Elementor widgets organized in four categories: